How Anti-Asian Discrimination Is Disguised In Beauty Trends

 ”

 Aesthetics aside, beauty tools and techniques have recently been called into question, too.
-Massage technique gua sha has a history in traditional Chinese medicine and is known to relax muscle tension, bring down inflammation and reduce eye bags.
-However, similar to other cultural traditions, the Western world has rebranded the technique as 'new' or 'innovative'.
-Some have even gone so far as to tout it as 'natural Botox', causing offence.
-On their own, gua sha facial massaging tools are harmless but the Asian women I spoke to for this feature vocalised a greater concern for how Western society revamps Asian cultures as its own.
-"The Western world repackaging Asian beauty items truly treads a fine line between appreciation and appropriation," says Lawson.
-Lam adds: "Massage tools specifically are an instance where appropriation has been so normalised that even those whose cultures have been appropriated are no longer fazed by it.
+Massage technique gua sha has a history in traditional Chinese medicine and is known to relax muscle tension, bring down inflammation, and reduce eye bags.
+However, similar to other cultural traditions, the Western world has rebranded the technique as "new" or "innovative."
+Some have even gone so far as to tout it as "natural Botox," causing offense.
+On their own, gua sha facial massaging tools are harmless, but the Asian women I spoke to for this feature vocalized a greater concern for how Western society revamps Asian rituals as its own.
+"The Western world repackaging Asian beauty items truly treads a fine line between appreciation and appropriation," Lawson says.
+Lam adds, "Massage tools specifically are an instance where appropriation has been so normalized that even those whose cultures have been appropriated are no longer fazed by it.
 I think Western beauty companies essentially stealing an idea and claiming it as their own is, over anything else, incredibly lazy."

+Lawson adds that henna products, although not inherently discriminatory, are another example of Asian appropriation in beauty.
+"This is something East Asians have used for centuries," she says.
+"It’s seemingly harmless but I’ve seen beauticians and makeup artists advertising henna eyebrow and freckle treatments for £30-£50," when it is a cheap dye that many East Asian people use at home.
+Capitalizing on things like henna and gua sha by rebranding them as Western innovations via "trends" doesn't sit right with many people, Lam says.
+"The key to appropriation vs. appreciation is giving credit where credit is due.
+To my knowledge, people aren't giving credit to the originators of these techniques and tools, and instead act like they are revolutionary."

 Advertisement